codacy/codacy-checkstyle/docs/description/SingleLineJavadoc.md

-Checks that a Javadoc block can fit in a single line and doesn't contain at-clauses.
-Javadoc comment that contains at least one at-clause should be formatted in a few lines.
+Checks that a Javadoc block can fit in a single line and doesn't contain block tags.
+Javadoc comment that contains at least one block tag should be formatted in a few lines.